modisek/modisek.github.io/content/posts/my-blog-setup.md

 ```

 make a change and commmit it to main to see the workflow being run and your site being deployed

+#### summary
+it was very easy to get a blog up and running using hugo, i needed something simple and there are lots of great templates to get started